 Plant diversity is the outcome of processes occurring both at large (e.g. dispersal) and small (e.g. coexistence) spatial scales (HilleRisLambers et al., 2012; Velland, 2017), and research on this topic spans many biological and ecological subdisciplines.
 At large spatial scales, regional species pools provide the propagule source for local diversity (Cornell & Harrison, 2014).
 In local assemblages, diversity is maintained by processes that govern plant coexistence, which itself is generally determined by a species’ ability to disperse to a suitable habitat and to persist there (Chesson, 2000; HilleRisLambers et al., 2012; D. Tilman & Pacala, 1993).
 Niche theory posits that, in the absence of competitors, a plant species inhabits a fundamental niche; the fundamental niche encompasses relatively broad ecological conditions determined by the species’ morphology and physiology (Chase & Leibold, 2003; G. Evelyn Hutchinson, 1957; Pocheville, 2015).
 As additional plant species are introduced, the range of ecological conditions over which this species can persist is often reduced, resulting in a narrower so-called ‘realized niche’.
 If ecological conditions require specialized adaptations and if those adaptations have tradeoffs that incur fitness costs, species are likely to have limited spatial distributions and highly specialized, or narrow, realized niches (David Tilman, 2011).
 On the other hand, generalist species – those with characteristics that allow their persistence across a range of ecological conditions – will have broad distributions and low realized niche specialization but are unlikely to be found in stressful ecological conditions.
 While stressful ecological conditions might limit species richness, moderately harsh conditions, such as those with multiple limiting resources or intermittent disturbances, may promote high species richness by creating heterogeneous microhabitats (Chesson, 2000; Chesson & Huntly, 1997) or increasing the number of niche axes on which a variety of species can coexist (Harpole & Tilman, 2007; G. Evelyn Hutchinson, 1957).

 Any anthropogenic activity that alters a process governing coexistence or dispersal, then, may influence plant diversity.
-Land transformation and the introduction of nonnative species are the major activities through which humans reduce terrestrial diversity (Newbold et al., 2015; Sanderson et al., 2002; IPBES, 2019).
-Land transformation can reduce available habitat, fragment remaining habitat, and interfere with dispersal patterns (Fischer & Lindenmayer, 2007).
+Land transformation and the introduction of nonnative species are the major activities through which humans influence terrestrial diversity (Newbold et al., 2015; Sanderson et al., 2002; IPBES, 2019).
+Land transformation can reduce available habitat, fragment remaining habitat (i.e. breaking one large habitat patch into many smaller patches), and interfere with dispersal patterns (Fischer & Lindenmayer, 2007).
 The resulting smaller, more fragmented habitat area can support fewer individuals and species.
 Indeed, landscape fragmentation is thought to have negative impacts on the diversity of all taxa (Fischer & Lindenmayer, 2007; Fletcher et al., 2018; but see Fahrig et al., 2019) including plants (Ibáñez et al., 2014).

-Nonnative plants can have complicated effects on local diversity due to the myriad of ways that nonnative species can alter the competitive landscape in which native plants have evolved (J M Levine et al., 2003; Jonathan M. Levine et al., 2006; Vilà et al., 2011).
+Nonnative plants can have complicated effects on local diversity due to the myriad ways that nonnative species can alter the competitive landscape in which native plants have evolved (J M Levine et al., 2003; Jonathan M. Levine et al., 2006; Vilà et al., 2011).
 For example, nonnative plants, especially those that are invasive, can increase soil resource availability (Pyšek et al., 2012) and increase fire frequency (Brooks et al., 2004), thus competitively displacing natives (Catford et al., 2018).
-(Liu et al., 2020; Petitpierre et al., 2012)Since the global occurrence of nonnative species has increased by 40% since 1980 (IPBES, 2019), understanding how and why nonnative species affect natives will be increasingly important for managing biodiversity.
+Although the relationships between native and nonnative species are complex, invading species appear to generally conserve their niche dimensions in their new, nonnative habitats (Liu et al., 2020; Petitpierre et al., 2012) – though it remains unclear if this is also true for nonnative species that are not invasive.
+Since the global occurrence of nonnative species has increased by 40% since 1980 (IPBES, 2019), understanding how and why nonnative species affect natives will be increasingly important for managing biodiversity.